 All full-time Trocaire College faculty are responsible for advising students each semester.
 Full time faculty are required to have three (3) office hours weekly during which they are available for individual conferences and advisement.
 (Collective Bargaining Agreement, Article XIX, Section E).
 Newly hired faculty are not assigned advisees until they complete one full semester at the college and participate in New Faculty Advisor training.
-The Director of the Advisement & Student Service Center is responsible for assigning student advisees to faculty advisors each semester.
+The Coordinator of Academic Advisement is responsible for assigning student advisees to faculty advisors each semester.
 Finalized advisee lists will be provided to faculty advisors each semester following the add/drop deadline.

 All faculty advisors are expected to:

 - Contact every one of their new advisees within the first four weeks of each semester for introductions.
 Advisors may use email, phone or face-to-face meetings – whichever means works best for the advisor and the student.

 - Meet with all advisees in October for spring/summer registration advisement and in March for fall registration advisement.
 Meetings may take place via phone, video chat, or email if the student and advisor cannot schedule an in person meeting due to schedule conflicts.
 Document all meeting notes in the Advisement Dashboard.

 - Discuss students’ career and personal goals and specific interest in the major.